-To get the free calendar background of your choosing (for smart phones, tablets and desktop computers), simply click the applicable device icon below.
+To get the free May 2016 calendar background of your choosing (for smart phones, tablets and desktop computers), simply click the applicable device icon below.
 Enjoy!

 There seems to be a hotbed of knitting talent in the state of Maine, doesn’t there?
 Perhaps it’s a crafty place where the weather is conducive to a hot drink and a knitting project by the fire.
 Here are 3 knitting books by Maine authors.
 With 40% off all books in our (soon to be ending) book sale, you might just want to pick one (or a few) up, and travel to Maine through the craft of knitting!

 I’m back with some new podcast recommendations!
 Last November I did a post with some of my favorite feeds to listen to while I knit/weave/crochet/cook/clean/drive/do all the things.
 It’s definitely time to dive in to my enormous list of ‘casts for an update.
 I have two crafty-themed suggestions and two story-based podcasts just for you when you click through to the rest of the post!